1930 Lagonda 3 Litre T2 (Available)

 The early history of VN604 remains unknown at the point of writing.
 However on speaking with the vendor VN604 was clearly saved from extinction.
 This is a testament to his passion, enthusiasm, along with his mechanical knowledge of the Lagonda marque.
 I think I’m correcting in stating, that if the vender hadn’t come across VN604 chassis back in the early 1990’s, and then hadn’t pursued the owner to sell what remained of the VN604, she simply wouldn’t exist today, let alone stand before us in such splendour.
 I understand that there are only 66 surviving examples of Lagonda 3 litre.
 We as enthusiast must tip our hats to the dedication and hard work bestowed on VN604 a quarter of a century ago as without this, I’m certain only 65 would exist.

-Chassis number Z9007 suggests that before us is one of the oldest surviving examples of the Lagonda 3 litre range, dating back to early 1929 if not 1928.
-As such this early model 3 litre would undoubtedly have left the Stains factory as a high chassis model.
-When discovered resting in a field in the 1990’s the original side rails were deemed irretrievable and replacements were necessary.
-These replacements were of the more desirable low chassis T model range, which was undoubtedly the right choice for the modern era.
-The original cross members had endured a little better and so were incorporated with the new rails.
+Chassis number Z9007 suggests that before us is one of the oldest surviving examples of the Lagonda 3 litre range, dating back to 1930.
+Leaving the Staines factory as an early low chassis model with chrome radiator.
+When discovered resting in a field in the 1990’s the original side rails were deemed irretrievable and replacements were undoubtedly necessary.
+These replacements were made to the exacting measurements of the originals, which were still useable as patterns.
+The original cross members had endured a little better and so were incorporated within the new rails.
 The vendor had already resurrected various other Lagonda in earlier years, and this 3 litre was to be his Lagonda final swansong project.

 On arrival at the vendor’s workshop I was warmly welcomed with a cup of Yorkshire tea, and we stepped past the other cars and even a fire engine in the large and varied collection finally arriving at the back of the main workshop and service area.
 At this point dust sheets were swept off and I was formally introduced to the lady herself VN604.
 Over the previous few days I had spent some time studying photos provided on email, and I was delighted to see that she was looking just as good in the flesh.
 After a walk round and a good chat the vendor left me, the intervening minutes were spent getting to know VN604 more intimately.
 It was soon apparent that a huge level of restoration had been undertaken, and although this had been done a good while ago.
 VN604 has been lovingly maintained and enjoyed during the intervening years.
 Going through the old MOT’s that had been made available to me (I do miss MOT’s) confirmed the mileage covered since the resurrection of VN604 in the 1990’s amount to just fewer than 17,000.